meshari10/DumpChromeCreds/README.md

 ## Features

 - Extracts saved usernames and passwords from Google Chrome's SQLite database.
-- Decrypts passwords encrypted with AES-GCM and DPAPI.
+- Decrypts passwords encrypted with AES-GCM.
 - Outputs the credentials in a formatted table in the console.
 - Exports the credentials to a specified CSV file.